Learning by doing is more important than ever in preparing students for their academic goals, career pursuits, and the future of work.

 Our experiential education approach provides authentic, dynamic, and meaningful opportunities for students to gain knowledge, inspire curiosity, and explore more deeply, while complementing the curriculum.

-Designed and developed through our Community and Learning Partnerships lead, each experiential initiative involves the collaboration of corporations, partner organizations and our alumni and parent networks.
+Designed and developed through our Community Engagement and Learning lead, each experiential initiative involves the collaboration of corporations, partner organizations, and our alumni and parent networks.

 Using the curriculum as its base, our model invites inquiry, critical-thinking and collaboration by tying textbook content and classroom teaching with live, real-world examples involving various external organizations.